Retail’s 2026 Moment is about Trust

 AI everywhere only works if it’s AI that works

-The next generation of digital leaders won’t win by shipping the most AI.
-They’ll win by shipping the right AI—experiences that customers understand, trust, and choose to engage with.
+The next generation of digital leaders will win by shipping the right AI, not th emost AI.
+The right AI amounts to experiences that customers understand, trust, and choose to engage with.

 That requires continuous, real-time insight into customer expectations and impressions as AI evolves—not after the fact, and not based on internal guesswork.